Symposium Agenda

 BREAKOUT SESSION

-The Cornerstone of Indo-Pacific Deterrence and Operational Success: EMSO
+EMSO as the Cornerstone of Indo-Pacific Deterrence and Operational Success

 With the Indo-Pacific as the epicenter of strategic competition, the ability to maneuver within, control, and exploit the EMS will define success or failure in both deterrence and decisive military operations.
 This breakout session convenes senior defense leaders, technologists, and regional experts to examine the evolution of EW as the linchpin of integrated deterrence in the theater.
 From converged effects in multi-domain operations (MDO) to cognitive and automated electromagnetic maneuver to the vital role of ISR-EW integration, attendees will gain insights to how the US and its allies must modernize doctrine, develop adaptive capabilities, and institutionalize spectrum superiority across all echelons.